Instant Pot Shrimp with Lobster Sauce

 - 1 bunch of scallions (about 5 strands), sliced

-- 3 tablespoon cornstarch + 3 tablespoons water
+- 3 tablespoons cornstarch + 3 tablespoons water, mixed to form a slurry

 - 2 egg whites (no yolks), beaten